biril/tillthen/README.md

 Usage
 -----

-Besides the self-explanatory `getVersion`, Tillthen features a single method `defer` which may be used to create a deferred object, i.e. a pending promise featuring `resolve` and `reject` methods.
+Besides the self-explanatory `version` property, Tillthen features a single method `defer` which may be used to create a deferred object, i.e. a pending promise featuring `resolve` and `reject` methods.
 As an example:

 ```javascript
 var deferred = tillthen.defer();